netbox-community/netbox/docs/configuration/system.md

 Default: Empty

 A dictionary of configuration parameters for the storage backend configured as `STORAGE_BACKEND`.
-The specific parameters to be used here are specific to each backend; see the [`django-storages` documentation](https://django-storages.readthedocs.io/en/stable/) or [`django-storage-swift` documentation](https://github.com/dennisv/django-storage-swift) for more detail.
+The specific parameters to be used here are specific to each backend; see the documentation for your selected backend ([`django-storages`](https://django-storages.readthedocs.io/en/stable/) or [`django-storage-swift`](https://github.com/dennisv/django-storage-swift)) for more detail.

 If `STORAGE_BACKEND` is not defined, this setting will be ignored.